simonmichael/hledger/hledger/shell-completion/README.md

 hledger completions are shipped with fish: <https://github.com/fish-shell/fish-shell/blob/master/share/completions/hledger.fish>
 They may be out of date, please help by updating them.

-## Creating completions for other shells
+## Creating/updating completion scripts

 A rough guide:

-1. Create an m4 template for your completion script, eg `hledger-completion.SHELL.m4` where SHELL is the name of the new shell.
+1. Create an m4 template for your completion script, eg `hledger-completion.SHELL.m4` where SHELL is the name of the shell.

 2. Add a rule in `Makefile` to transform this to `hledger-completion.SHELL`.